 There are other FICO®️ score formulas for certain types of credit, such as auto loans.
 And there are other companies besides FICO®️ that calculate credit scores differently.
 But if you improve your weakest areas on the list above, your creditworthiness in general should increase.

 What Is a Good Credit Score?

-Lift Credit offers installment loans to customers with any credit score—without even running a FICO credit check!
+Lift Credit offers installment loans to credit-challenged customers.
+Applying with Lift Credit does not affect your FICO®️ credit score.
 Visit LiftCredit.com to start the process of getting the money you need quickly.